59de44955ebd/WinSetupShell/README.md

 ## Setup

 - Use Rufus to download and install a Windows 11 setup .iso of the flavor and language of your choice (I used `Win11_25H2_German_x64.iso`) on the USB flash drive, turning it into a regular Windows 11 setup media.
 Or let Rufus use a local .iso file that you downloaded before.
-- Download the lastest `WinSetupShell` release .7z, unpack it and copy its contents (2 folders and 2 files) to the root directory of the USB flash drive.
+- Download the lastest `WinSetupShell` release .7z, unpack it and copy its contents (`shell.exe` and the 2 folders `shell_data` and `programs`) to the root directory of the USB flash drive.
 - Done.

-*Windows 11 setup USB flash drive created with Rufus, with the 4 additional WinSetupShell items copied to it*
+*Windows 11 setup USB flash drive created with Rufus, with the 3 additional WinSetupShell items copied to it*
 ![](screenshots/rufus.png)

 ## Usage